 - Still reasonably functional in cold weather with clear sky

-- Heat energy can’t be reserved for a long period of time
+- Heat energy cannot be reserved for a long period of time

 - Underground plumbing and insulation